maple-fans/ValidGen-Release/README.md

 # Installation

-Firstly, you need to Download and install RM2PT(https://rm2pt.github.io/) and InputGen(https://rm2pt.github.io/advs/inputgen/).
+First, Download and install RM2PT(https://rm2pt.github.io/) and InputGen(https://rm2pt.github.io/advs/inputgen/).

 * Click "Help" -> "Install New Software".

 ![Install New Software](figure/1.png)

 * Online Installer
-  * Click "Add", input the "Name" (it can be any) and the "Location", then click "Add".
+  * Click "Add," input the "Name" (it can be any) and the "Location," then click "Add."

   ![Add Repository](figure/2.png)